-Standing above Machu Picchu, wispy clouds floating by, the jagged Andes in the background, you'll snap the photo.
+As you stand above Machu Picchu, wispy clouds float by and the jagged Andes tower in the background.
+You'll snap the photo.
 But actually being there—it will forever reset your view of humanity.
-How did they do it?
+How did they build it?
 There are few places on Earth like this.
-And to think, it's only one moment in a week's worth of incredible moments.
+And to think, this is only one moment in a week's worth of incredible moments.

 THIS ITINERARY: 8 days, 7 nights

 Start/End locations may vary.
 Do not book flights until your trip details are confirmed.

 Pedal in the altiplano through ancient Inca farmland and high-altitude terraces | Sit down for a private farm-to-table lunch in the home of a local family | Explore Las Salineras, a stunningly beautiful honeycomb of tiered pools | Join an exclusive cooking demonstration with a local chef | Walk through the magical hilltop ruins of Pisac, site of the largest known Inca cemetery | Learn about traditional Cusco Giant white corn farming techniques the owners of exclusive Hacienda Sarapampa have implemented for three generations | Bike through the Sacred Valley amid a panorama of snowy peaks and traditional villages | Engage with Quechua culture in a community famous for its master weavers | Visit the world-renowned ceramics studio of Pablo Seminario.

 Situated in the heart of the picturesque Urubamba Valley, this contemporary hotel is inspired by colonial design and local cultural history. (spa)